PauseAI/pauseai-website/src/posts/learn.md

 And these actions have a real impact.
 Even when facing the end of the world, there can still be hope and very rewarding work to do.

-## If you still don't feel quite sure of it
+## Or if you still don't feel quite sure of it

 Learning about the [psychology of x-risk](/psychology-of-x-risk) could help you.